ashutosh-roy/Tinkering_With_Code/theory/Sorting/InsertionSort.md

 1. Pick an element from the right.
 2. Keep swapping it with the elements in the left till possible.
+3. Outer loop : (n-1)
-3. Inner loop runs only till 1st index in order to compare b/w left and right element
+4. Inner loop : runs only till 1st index in order to compare b/w left and right element

 ```
 static void insertionSort(int[] ar) {